infor-design/design-system/docs/PUBLISH.md

 Depending which images have changed you can run only the ones you need

-1. Go to http://jenkins.design.infor.com:8080/job/IDS%20Assets%20Library%20v3.5%20Empty%20States%20Icons%20(CLASSIC)%20Figma%20Export/ and hit run
-1. Go to http://jenkins.design.infor.com:8080/job/IDS%20Assets%20Library%20v3.5%20System%20Icons%20(CLASSIC)%20Figma%20Export/ and hit run
-1. Go to http://jenkins.design.infor.com:8080/job/IDS%20Assets%20Library%20v4.5%20Accent%20Icons%20Figma%20Export/ and hit run
-1. Go to http://jenkins.design.infor.com:8080/job/IDS%20Assets%20Library%20v4.5%20App%20Icons%20Figma%20Export/  and hit run
+1. Go to https://pages.workers.design.infor.com/ and hit run under forms on all of the jobs that say figma-export
-1. go to http://jenkins.design.infor.com:8080/job/IDS%20Assets%20Library%20v4.5%20Empty%20States%20Icons%20Figma%20Export/ and git run
+1. Add notes and next version to this change log and push to main
-1. go to http://jenkins.design.infor.com:8080/job/IDS%20Assets%20Library%20v4.5%20System%20Icons%20Figma%20Export/ and hit run
+1. https://pages.workers.design.infor.com/ and run the design-system-dry-run job
-1. Once the figma icons are built
-1. Go to http://jenkins.design.infor.com:8080/job/design-system-build/build?delay=0sec and change the version and release increment and remove dry run and hit run
 1. note that for release increment the following can be used: "major", "minor", "patch", or "pre*" version; or specify version [default: "patch"]

-## Backup

-1. Can also run `npm run release:final` locally.